-General Studies is not intended for students who will be primarily upgrading (e.g. students who need to upgrade three or more courses), though applicants may include a limited number of upgrading courses in their course selection in their first year of General Studies.
+General Studies is not intended for students who will be primarily upgrading (eg. students who need to upgrade three or more courses), though applicants may include a limited number of upgrading courses in their course selection in their first year of General Studies.

-- Provide students with a comprehensive liberal arts and sciences education with a focus on northern, Indigenous content. - 2.
-Provide students with a sound educational foundation so they can continue their education beyond General Studies, including into the Aurora College Bachelor of Social Work or Bachelor of Education or other postsecondary programs. - Encourage students to engage in critical inquiry and selfreflection to facilitate life-long learning.
+- Provide students with university level courses with a focus on northern, Indigenous content. - Provide students with a sound educational foundation so they can continue their education beyond General Studies, including into the Aurora College Bachelor of Social Work or Bachelor of Education or other postsecondary programs. - Encourage students to engage in critical inquiry and selfreflection to facilitate life-long learning.

 - The passing mark for each course will be 50 percent.
-However, students must maintain a cumulative average of 65 percent in the General Studies program. - To earn a Diploma in General Studies, students must do each of the following: - Maintain a cumulative average of at least 65 per cent in the program. - Earn 60 credits from courses in the program. - Successfully complete the three General Studies core - Achieve the diploma within five years of commencing - Prerequisite and upgrading courses may NOT satisfy course or credit requirements for program completion.
+However, students must maintain a cumulative average of 65 percent in the General Studies program. - To earn a Diploma in General Studies, students must do each of the following: - Maintain a cumulative average of at least 65 percent in the program. - Earn 60 credits from courses in the program. - Successfully complete the three General Studies core courses. - Achieve the diploma within five years of commencing studies. - Prerequisite and upgrading courses may NOT satisfy course or credit requirements for program completion.
 As such, it may take longer than two years to complete the Diploma.